3 Days in Seville: First-Time Plan

 Morning

 Make this your major timed-entry day.
-If the Real Alcazar matters to you, book it and treat it as the anchor.
-If you also want the Cathedral and Giralda, this is the day to do the second heavyweight only if your timing and energy genuinely support it.
+If the Real Alcazar is a priority, book it ahead and treat it as the anchor.
+If you also want the Cathedral and Giralda, add the second heavyweight only if your timing and energy genuinely support it.

 Afternoon